01 of 10

 Shopping For Durian

-Durian is sold in Asian markets or Asian grocery stores.
-Look for light-colored spikes without any dark brown patches or bits of white between the spikes (signs of over-ripeness).
+Thailand is the world's largest exporter of durian and the fruit is sold in Asian markets or Asian grocery stores here in the U.S. Look for light-colored spikes without any dark brown patches or bits of white between the spikes (signs of over-ripeness).
 Durian fruit freezes well and is often exported and sold frozen.
-Store your durian in the refrigerator or a cool place until you're ready to open it.Continue to 2 of 10 below.
+Store your durian in the refrigerator or a cool place until you're ready to open it.Continue to 3 of 10 below.

 03 of 10